blackgwe/easy-peasy-pass/README.md

 ## License

-Aurelia is MIT licensed.
+Simple Password Generator is MIT licensed.
 You can find out more and read the license document [here](https://github.com/aurelia/aurelia/blob/master/LICENSE).